dave-theunsub/clamtk/README.md

 ## Installation

 ### RPMs
 The easiest way to install ClamTk is to use the rpms.
-Note: The `dnf` (which is now used by Fedora) command instructions are the same as the `yum` instructions below (just switch out `yum` for `dnf`if that's what your system is using)
+Note: The `dnf` (which is now used by Fedora) command instructions are the same as the `yum` instructions below (just switch out `yum` for `dnf` if that's what your system is using):

 First, try `yum install clamtk`.
 If this does not work, download it and try:

 `# yum install clamtk*.rpm`

 To remove clamtk:

 `# yum erase clamtk`

 ### Source